ectucker1/personalsite/src/projects/ld32-golden-spork/ld32-golden-spork.md

 Here's a screenshot of the gameplay:

-{% image "projects/ld32/screenshot1.png", "Game screenshot featuring the main character stabbing a living meatball with a spork" %}
+{% relImage, "screenshot1.png", "Game screenshot featuring the main character stabbing a living meatball with a spork" %}